oroinc/documentation/commerce/configuration_guide/websites/edit_frontend_menu.rst

-Edit Front Store Menu
+Edit Storefront Menu
 ---------------------

-OroCommerce Front Store has a number of menus that may be rearranged and customized.
+OroCommerce Storefront has a number of menus that may be rearranged and customized.

-To customize a Front Store menu for the website:
+To customize a Storefront menu for the website:

 1. Navigate to **System > Websites** using the main menu.